 The following were some of the popular 80s workout clothes you needed to wear:

 Probably the most iconic look of 80s workout clothes were spandex.
 Women were particularly drawn to spandex fashion as it was a popular choice for aerobics classes which were all the rage during the 1980s.
 The material was tight fitting and also caused you to sweat a lot, which was ideal if you wanted to shed some pounds.

 Of course if you were wearing spandex bright colors was also a must.
 Purple, blue, pink, and green were common colors people wore during the 1980s when it came to spandex workout outfits.

 During the 80s, leggings were a big thing.
 They became known as “the go-to fashion” thanks to celebrities like Madonna and other celebrities who wore them everywhere!

 What made them really popular was they were ubiquitous when it came to 80s fitness, so you almost had to have them since everyone else did.
-Women all across the country who were gym regulars usually had at least one or two body suits to look fashionable in while also getting their sweat on!
+Women all across the country who were gym regulars usually had at least one or two leotards to look fashionable in while also getting their sweat on!

 4. Shell Suits

 Another popular workout clothing item of the 80s were shell suits.
 These were usually made of cotton and sometimes had fleece on the inside.